Vermont Route 3

 Vermont Route 3 (VT 3) is a 7.828 mi north–south state highway in Rutland County, Vermont, United States.
 It runs from the town of Rutland to Pittsford.

 Route description

 VT 3 begins at an intersection with U.S. Route 4 Business in the Rutland community of Rutland Center.
-The route heads north, paralleling U.S. Route 7 (located 3 mi to the west) north into Proctor, where it goes past the site of the Vermont Marble Museum.
+The route heads north, paralleling U.S. Route 7 (located 3 mi to the east) north into Proctor, where it goes past the site of the Vermont Marble Museum.
 In the center of the community of Proctor, VT 3 turns to the northeast, crossing into Pittsford and gradually becoming closer to US 7 before terminating at the route southeast of the community of Pittsford.